Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 $$ P(A \mid l_1, b(l_1)) = P(A \mid l_2, b(l_2)) $$

-Clearly, this leads to a contradiction, because:
+This leads to a contradiction, because:

 $$ P(A \mid L, b(L)) \neq P(A \mid b(L)) $$